Aljutor/yandex_weather/README.md

     api_key: <yandex_api_key>
 ```

-Note: You have to wait 30 min after install tion for first data update.
+Note: You have to wait 30 min after installation for first data update.